What Are Hemorrhoids Meaning in Urdu?

 - Internal hemorrhoids are a form of internal hemorrhoids.

 Internal hemorrhoids are hemorrhoids that develop within the rectum.
-You can’t normally see or feel them, and they seldom cause pain.
-However, when passing stool, straining or discomfort can lead to Hemorrhoid that has prolapsed or protruded into the anal opening, causing discomfort and irritation.
+You can’t usually see or feel them, and they seldom cause pain.
+However, straining or discomfort can lead to hemorrhoids prolapsed or protruded into the anal opening, causing discomfort and irritation when passing stool.

 When blood pools and forms a clot (thrombus) in the external hemorrhoid, it can cause: